MikeMitterer/dart-l10n-gettext/README.md

 * msginit
 * msgmerge

+You can see the external commands with `mkl10nlocale -s`

 (only if you want to generate PO/POT files)

 To verify it they are on your system type: